erayyildiz/Morpheus/README.md

 ## Introduction
-*Morpheus*, a joint contextual lemmatizer and morphological tagger which is based on a neural sequential architecture where inputs are the characters of the surface words in a sentence and the outputs are the minimum edit operations between surface words and their lemmata as well as the morphological tags assigned to the words.
+*Morpheus* is a joint contextual lemmatizer and morphological tagger which is based on a neural sequential architecture where inputs are the characters of the surface words in a sentence and the outputs are the minimum edit operations between surface words and their lemmata as well as the morphological tags assigned to the words.